 Not everyone we speak to is ready or able to buy a property right away.

-This page is a guide for people who would like to increase their chances of approval or those that wish to be eligible for a better discount when the time is right.
+This page is a guide for increase your chances of approval or qualifying for a better discount when the time is right.

 Step 1: Basic lending rules

 If you meet the lending criteria of most major banks, you will be able to apply for the cheapest home loan on the market.
 So what do you need, in order to get approval?